stephanbrez/dotfiles/README.md

 ## Requirements

-This are required to install dotfiles:
+These are required to install dotfiles:

 ### Git